awslabs/ec2-spot-workshops/content/amazon-ec2-spot-cicd-workshop/lab1.md

     4. For the Private Key, select the **Enter directly** radio button.
 Open the .pem file that you downloaded during the workshop setup in a text editor and copy the contents of the file to the Key field including the BEGIN RSA PRIVATE KEY and END RSA PRIVATE KEY fields;
     5. Click on the **Add** button.
 8. Select the ec2-user option from the Credentials dropdown;
-9. Given that Spot instances will have a random SSH host fingerpint, select the **Non verifying Verification Strategy** option from the Host Key Verification Strategy dropdown;
+9. Given that Spot instances will have a random SSH host fingerprint, select the **Non verifying Verification Strategy** option from the Host Key Verification Strategy dropdown;
 10. Mark the **Connect Private** checkbox to ensure that your Jenkins Master will always communicate with the Agents via their internal VPC IP addresses (in real-world scenarios, your build agents would likely not be publicly addressable);
 11. Change the Label field to be **spot-agents** - you'll shortly reconfigure your build job to run on slave instances featuring this label;
 12. Set the Max Idle Minutes Before Scaledown to **5**.
 As AWS launched per-second billing in 2017, there's no need to keep a build agent running for too much longer than it's required;